 - Death from an injury or disease.

-Employers should ensure that they are fully appraised of the basis of the claim raised to assess whether there is a need to object to the claim sought.
-Generally, when a WorkCover claim is raised, an employer will be provided with a copy of the employee’s Application for Compensation and any supporting information from the employee.
+Employers should ensure that they are fully appraised of the claims raised to assess whether there is a need to object to the claim.
+Generally, when a WorkCover claim is raised, an employer will be provided with a copy of the employee’s Application for Compensation.
+This would also include any supporting information from the employee.
 These documents effectively set out the basis for the claim brought by the employee against the employer.

 It is imperative that employers carefully consider, and where appropriate, seek legal advice regarding claims raised by their workers.
-In this respect, it is important to note that Employers can submit a response to WorkCover addressing the basis of any objection to the claim, including relevant documentation or evidence in support of the objection.
+It is important to note that Employers can submit a response to WorkCover addressing the basis of any objection to the claim.
+Usually including all relevant documentation or evidence in support of the objection.
 Incorrect handling of these issues may have adverse consequences for your business.